-- Submit a PDF document via the MCC portal.
+- Submit a PDF document.
 On that document provide links to YouTube, Vimeo, or any specific site that includes your work.
 On that document, with the link, explain what is being viewed (e.g., choreographer, performer, author, producer, or director). - If the segment is longer than 10-minutes please tell us where in the overall segment we should start and stop for a 10-minute viewing.